psriram4/RL-Shared-Control/README.md

-# RL Shared Control
+# LunarLander-v2 (Discrete)
-Implementation of a shared control scheme using an agent trained with reinforcement learning.
+Implementation of deep Q-learning network in the OpenAI environment LunarLander-v2 with a discrete action space.

 ## Installation